-Our Board of Directors has determined that all members of the Board of Directors, except Ilan Ganot, Ian Smith and Andrey Zarur, are independent directors, as defined under applicable Nasdaq rules.
-In making such determination, our Board of Directors considered the relationships that each such non-employee director has with our Company and all other facts and circumstances that our Board of Directors deemed relevant in determining his or her independence, including the beneficial ownership of our common stock by each non-employee director.
+Our Board of Directors has determined that all members of the Board of Directors, except Ilan Ganot and Ian Smith, are independent directors, as defined under applicable Nasdaq rules.
+Mr. Ganot is not an independent director under these rules because he is our president and chief executive officer.
+Mr. Smith is not an independent director under these rules because of his consulting relationship with our Company.
+In making such determination with respect to our non-employee directors, our Board of Directors considered the relationships that each such non-employee director has with our Company and all other facts and circumstances that our Board of Directors deemed relevant in determining his or her independence, including the beneficial ownership of our common stock by each non-employee director.